antonyvam/nDTomo/README.md

 | [`tutorial_DLSR.ipynb`](examples/notebooks/tutorial_DLSR.ipynb) | Simultaneous peak fitting and CT reconstruction in GPU using the DLSR method |

 Each notebook is designed to be **standalone and executable**, with detailed inline comments and example outputs.

+**Note:**

+- **Binder** is built with CPU-only support (including `torch`) and can be used to run all notebooks.
+However, some notebooks may take longer to execute due to the lack of GPU acceleration.

+- **Google Colab** provides GPU support, but `torch` is not preinstalled.
+You will also need to install `nDTomo` at the beginning of each notebook session.

 ## Graphical User Interface (nDTomoGUI)